 Connector Packs complement DX Core.
 Each Connector Pack integrates Magnolia with an adjacent software category such as e-commerce.
 The packs are optional.
 You typically need to connect multiple systems when building a best-of-breed digital experience platform.
 Connector Packs make it all easier.

-IN PROGRESS The following Connector Packs will be available shortly after the Magnolia 6.1 release:
+The following Connector Packs will be available shortly after the Magnolia 6.1 release:

-- Commerce Connector Pack for connecting to e-commerce systems such as Magento and commercetools
+- Commerce Connector Pack for connecting to e-commerce systems such as Magento and commercetools AVAILABLE

-- Analytics Connector Pack for connecting to web analytics tools such as Google Analytics and Matomo (Piwik)
+- Analytics Connector Pack for connecting to web analytics tools such as Google Analytics and Matomo (Piwik) AVAILABLE

-- Optimization Connector Pack for connecting to content optimization tools such as Siteimprove
+- Optimization Connector Pack for connecting to content optimization tools such as Siteimprove AVAILABLE

-- DAM Connector Pack for connecting to third-party digital asset storage such as Amazon S3
+- DAM Connector Pack for connecting to third-party digital asset storage such as Amazon S3 IN PROGRESS

-- Customer Data Connector Pack for connecting to customer data platforms such as CRMs
+- Customer Data Connector Pack for connecting to customer data platforms such as CRMs IN PROGRESS

 Connector Packs include ready-made connectors to popular tools in the software category.
 Connector Packs also provide a framework to connect your own systems.
 The framework typically consists of an API to access content and data from the connected system, an app to view and browse the content and templates to render items on your website.